Bitcoin Is A Peaceful Protest

 Many people think voting red or blue makes a difference.
 How gullible!
 And neither does not voting.
 The only way to make a difference is by taking away control of the money.

 Bitcoin is a decentralized money.
-Nobody controls it and nobody can print as much as they want of it.
+Nobody controls it and nobody can print it at will.
 It’s governed by whoever wants to get involved in decision making, and it is the most secure and democratic network ever created.

 Bitcoin is an open ledger that anybody can audit, and if used by people that are supposed to serve us, it will beget transparency and root out corruption.

 Every penny that goes into Bitcoin leaves the system.
 Every penny that goes into Bitcoin shifts control away from the few to the many.
-Every penny that goes into Bitcoin erases the divide.
+Every penny that goes into Bitcoin helps erase the divide.

 The only way to stop systemic racism and everything else that comes along with it is to change the way they control us.